 Consider how you might, in a non-confrontational and most importantly, non-accusatory language, contact the infringer.

-SMEs rely on their IP rights for 75% to 100% of their revenue (Federation of Small Businesses).
+SMEs rely on their IP rights for 75% to 100% of their revenue (source: Federation of Small Businesses).
 IP is one of your most valuable assets and protecting it should be considered a key priority.

-If you are concerned that your IP is being infringed, please contact us.
-We can provide a free assessment and advise you on how best to proceed.
+If you are concerned that your IP is being infringed, please contact SnapDragon.
+We can provide a free assessment and advice you on how best to proceed.

 This blog contains general legal information and does not contain legal advice.